 Satellites contain two main parts.
 They have an antenna which sends and collects information from Earth.
 They also have a part that powers the equipment on board.
 This is either a solar panel (that collects energy from the Sun) or a battery.
 Many also contain cameras and science equipment.

-Satellites are useful in lots of way.
+Satellites are useful in lots of ways.
 They let us send information around the world and help us navigate.
 Most of the craft which orbit the Earth study and solve problems for our own planet.
-They send and collect information over large areas from which makes them very efficient.
+They send and collect information over large areas, which makes them very efficient.
 But space stations, like the ISS, and space telescopes are also satellites.
 Humans have also made satellites which orbit the Moon and other planets.
 They send data and images back to Earth using radio waves.
 So satellites let us study our Solar System and the Universe, as well as Earth.

 Satellites orbit the Earth along two main paths.
 We call these paths geostationary orbits and polar orbits.

 A satellite in a geostationary orbit looks like it stays in the same place above the Earth.
 This lets it keep a watch on the area of the planet under it.
 The craft does this by moving at the same rate and in the same direction as the Earth.
 It makes 1 orbit of the Earth every 23 hours, 56 minutes and 4 seconds and travels west to east.
 A satellite must be 35,786 km above the Earth's equator to do this.